Physical Vapor Deposition (PVD)

 Many decorated metal manufacturers will use a specific type of coating adapted to their specific products and their intended usage.
 In architectural applications, most decorated plain sheet metals in Copper and Aluminum are coated with a nitrocellulosic type lacquer.
 Whereas other metals and metal laminates use epoxy or urethane coatings.

-With this process a base metal can be selectively covered by a thin layer of any transparent color securely bonded to the substrate.
+With this process a base metal can be covered by a thin layer of any transparent PVD color.
 The underlying decorative finish is visible through the transparent color, creating spectacular decorative finishes.
-A GageMetal exclusive.

 Metal Colors, Tolerances, Variances

-Any metal surface, plain or laminated, may show very slight variances in the color of the alloy, from sheet to sheet.
-If this variance is virtually absent in most aluminum alloys it does exist more often in Stainless Steel sheets and more often still in Copper alloys.
+Any metal surface may show very slight variances in the color of the alloy, from sheet to sheet.

 These variances have their origin in production methods and batch mode production in the steel mills.
 Highly structured design patterns or rough type textures are often the best way to overcome such variances.
 A specifier should establish some parameters of acceptable tolerances when this is important.